Date of birth

 His third season, this time under Matt Taylor, saw the full back play 46 times as he added a further four goals to his account.
 He was also a consistent performer last campaign making 48 appearances and netting three times.

-At the end of the 2020/21 season, Pierce left the club for Swindon, but quickly returned to St James Park where he has been handed the vice captaincy, deputising when needed for Matt Jay.
+At the end of the 2020/21 season, Pierce left the club for Swindon, but quickly returned to St James Park where he was been handed the vice captaincy.